-Overall, Figure 5a-b indicates that the significant increases in dry spell length expected under future climate change are projected to occur during the dry season not the wet season.
-Only parts of the Mediterranean and southern Europe, where some locations experience rainfall year round, show a significant increase in dry spell length in the wet season.
-Therefore agriculture grown solely during the wet season may be less affected by longer dry spells.
-However, Figures 4-5 indicate longer dry spells, fewer rainy days, and less rainfall during the dry season in certain regions, which may make the dry seasons more intense, negatively impacting perennial crops and crops grown during the dry season.
+Overall, Figs. 5a and 5b indicates that the significant increases in dry spell length expected under future climate change are projected to occur during the dry season not the wet season.
+Only parts of the Mediterranean and southern Europe, where some locations experience rainfall year-round, show a significant increase in dry spell length in the wet season.
+Therefore, agriculture grown solely during the wet season may be less affected by longer dry spells.
+However, Figs. 4 and 5 indicate longer dry spells, fewer rainy days, and less rainfall during the dry season in certain regions, which may make the dry seasons more intense, negatively impacting perennial crops and crops grown during the dry season.

-434 d.
-Regional Changes
+d.
+Regional changes

-Figures 4-5 have presented changes across the tropics; three regions are now considered in more detail.
-Some of the largest changes in wet and dry spell lengths identified in Figures 4-5 were for northern South America and Africa; hence these regions are explored further.
+Figures 4 and 5 have presented changes across the tropics; three regions are now considered in more detail.
+Some of the largest changes in wet and dry spell lengths identified in Figs. 4 and 5 were for northern South America and Africa; hence, these regions are explored further.
 South and East Asia is a region of high population density, highly dependent on agriculture, so this region has also been considered in more detail.